ampproject/amphtml/extensions/amp-sidebar/1.0/amp-sidebar-1.0.md

     - The `<li>` elements may contain any valid HTML elements (supported by AMP), or any of the AMP elements that `<amp-sidebar>` supports.
 - The nav element, or it's `<ul>`'s `<li>` elements, may also contain the attribute `toolbar-only`.
     - The attribute `toolbar-only` will hide the elements with the attribute in the sidebar, but leave them shown in the toolbar.
 - Toolbar behavior is only applied while the `toolbar` attribute media-query is valid.
-Also, an element with the `target` attribute id must exist on the page for the toolbar to be applied
+Also, an element with the `target` attribute id must exist on the page for the toolbar to be applied.

 *Example: Basic Toolbar*